oqolarte/oblong/content/project/feb2022-photos.md

-It's not easy to decide one day that you're taking up photography as a hobby *just because*, especially when you're not well to do, like me, to start off.
+It's not easy to decide one day that you're taking up photography as a hobby *just because*, especially when you're not well-to-do, like me, to start off.
 Decent cameras, even secondhand ones, do not come cheap.

-With today's technology, though, it's not far-fetched to get into wanting to take pictures with a bit of style, now that we have cameras in smartphones, which in turn are as accessible as ever.
+With today's technology, though, it's not far-fetched to get into wanting to take pictures with a bit of style, now that we have cameras in smartphones, which are as accessible as ever.
 This is more evident in social media platforms dedicated to sharing photos with other people.

-What I did, however, was to borrow, if only for a month, somebody's rarely used digicam, and tried photography.
+What I did, however, was to borrow, if only for a month, somebody's rarely used digicam, and *tried* photography.

 I took no formal classes teaching me how to properly do it.
 Maybe one or two YouTube videos on the basics;